 Honest, supportive, and open communication is a hallmark here at Urban, and provides the framework upon which our mentoring programs thrive.
 Mentoring is one of the many programs which help to our company be a great place to work.
 We actively participate in:

 This after-school program helps high school students take an interest and pursue careers in architecture, construction, and engineering.
 Real working professionals, like those at Urban, volunteer to mentor these young people in the fastest growing industry mentoring program in the nation.
 The Eastern Pennsylvania chapter has awarded more than $275,000 in scholarships and grants.
 Urban Engineers has offered a $5,000 scholarship since 2014.
-Named in previous years after Urban's Kevin Brown, who has been an ACE mentor since 2010, the scholarship helps students who are excited about careers in the industry.
 Urban values involvement in outreach programs such as ACE because of the opportunity it provides to increase diversity in the field.
 Urban is proud to be a part of ACE's mentorship program to provide opportunities for students with limited resources to get involved and learn about our industry.

 The WorkReady Philadelphia program is a citywide effort that uses cross-sector partnerships to connect Philadelphia’s young people to opportunity.
 The program is managed by the Philadelphia Youth Network, which works to leverage funding through public and private investments that financially sponsor a young person’s work experience.
 WorkReady distributes support to a network of providers through a competitive procurement process, who coordinate worksites where young people have their introduction to the world of work.
 Urban volunteered to begin hiring summer interns through the program in 2017 on the suggestion of the Philadelphia Works Board.
 Learn more about one of the intern’s experience working at the firm in this Q&A.